-Le Roi first started making engines in 1913, mainly for farm
+Le Roi engines were first made in 1913, mainly for farm

 tractors.
 The earliest smaller engine I have seen is the Model 2-C

 dated 1919.
 The company made many different models with 1, 2 and 4

 Around 1930, Le Roi started making engines with ball bearings on